Rape victim’s evidence wasn’t tested until after statute of limitations ran out - NewsBreak

 WARNING: Some of the details in this story could be triggering to rape survivors.

-Nexstar stations don’t typically identify rape victims, but WJHL’s sister station WREG in Memphis reported this rape survivor wanted to show her face.
+WREG doesn’t typically identify rape victims, but she wanted to show her face.
 For her protection, we’re only calling her by her first name.

 It happened June 24, 1993, in her Midtown home.
 She was 22 at the time.
 She woke up to a man’s voice and a knife pressed to her neck.

-Her roommate was out of town, and there was no one to help her.
+Her roommate was out of town.
+There was no one to help her.

-“He proceeded to cut my shirt off, stuff it in my mouth, wrap it around my face, put something over my eyes,” she said.
+“He proceeded to cut my shirt off.
+Stuff it in my mouth, wrap it around my face.
+Put something over my eyes,” he said.
 “Raped me multiple times.
 All throughout my house.”

 He eventually left her tied up on her cold floor.